bladder cancer symptoms

 Julie Hambleton

-January 12, 2024 · 5 min read
+January 12, 2024 · 6 min read

 10 sneaky symptoms of bladder cancer that every woman needs to know

-Bladder cancer is not one of the cancers that gets very much press time.
+Bladder cancer is not one of the cancers that get very much press time.
 It is often overshadowed by the “big” cancers like breast, ovarian, prostate, lung, and skin cancer, and not without reason: Breast cancer makes up 12% of cancer diagnoses, 1 in 4 Americans will have lung cancer in their lifetime, and 40-50% of those who reach the age of 65 will have some type of skin cancer, compared to bladder which makes only 5% of all new cancers in America.(1, 2, 3, 4)

 That being said, 5% is still a large number of people.
-The American Cancer society expected nearly 80,000 new cases of bladder cancer in 2017, and it is still the fourth most common cancer found in men.
+The American Cancer Society expected nearly 80,000 new cases of bladder cancer in 2017, and it is still the fourth most common cancer found in men.
 (4) Despite this, a larger percentage of women diagnosed with bladder cancer are expected to die from it than men.
 (4) This is most likely because the symptoms of bladder cancer can often be misconstrued for other conditions.

 What is Bladder Cancer?

 Sometimes, the cells in your bladder change and don’t grow or behave the way they are supposed to.
-These changes happen more often than you realize, and don’t always result in cancer.
+These changes happen more often than you realize and don’t always result in cancer.
 (6) Some of these include:

 • non-cancerous conditions such as urinary tract infections (UTI) and kidney stones (6)